 Name: Cyril Spurgeon Rigney

-Born 22nd February 1897.
-Son of Ben Rigney and Rachael Disher.
-Brother to Rufus Rigney.
+Cyril was born on the 22nd February, 1897.
+He was the son of Ben Rigney and Rachael Disher, and a brother to Rufus Rigney.
 Cyril married Constance Maud Varcoe on 17th January 1916 at Point McLeay.
+This made him the brother-in-law of Francis Varcoe.
 His daughter Aileen Martha was born after he left for war on the 22nd December 1916.
 Cyril was a labourer in his hometown of Pt.
 McLeay.

 Enlistment Details: He enlisted on the 26th April 1916 in Adelaide aged 19 years and 2 months.

 Service Number: 2042

 Details about his role in War: He embarked from Adelaide on the 12th of July 1916 on the HMAS “Seeang Bee” and arrived in Plymouth in England on the 9th September 1916.
 He proceeded overseas to France from Southampton on the 25th November 1916.
 He was taken on strength by the 43rd battalion from the 50th on the 11th September 1916.